originalmind/newtab/readme.md

-New Tab Apps Page
+New Tab Apps Page - Chrome Extension
 =================

-A Google Chrome extension to show the apps page when opening a new tab.
+A Google Chrome extension to show the Apps page when opening a new tab.

 # Installation